Skip to main content

 The Shasta daisy is very low maintenance and easy to grow, so amateur gardeners can plant and care for these blossoms without breaking a sweat.
 Plus, the pretty white flowers will bloom from mid-spring all the way through October!

-Ground cover perennials add color, minimize soil erosion, and prevent weeds, making them ideal to adorn your garden, walkway, or flower border.
-Incorporating these plants into your garden can also fill any sparse or bare areas.
+Ground cover perennials add color, minimize soil erosion, and prevent pesky weeds, making them ideal to adorn your garden, walkway, or flower border.
+Incorporating these plants into your garden can also fill any sparse or bare areas of your lawn.
 These types of plants also work well for rock gardens and areas that don’t get a ton of water naturally.

-You’ll be hard-pressed to find a better low-growing perennial than Lily of the valley.
-The snowy white bell-shaped blossoms are obviously beautiful to look at, and they’re some of the sweetest smelling flowers as well.
+You’ll be hard-pressed to find a better low-growing perennial than the lily of the valley.
+These snowy white, bell-shaped blossoms are obviously beautiful to look at, and they’re some of the sweetest-smelling flowers as well.

 With its vibrant red color, this plant offers year-round beauty in your garden, with pretty rosette flowers that can even peek out from beneath the winter snow.